$2.3 million stolen from Wisconsin Republicans is recovered

-MADISON, Wis.
-(AP) — All of the $2.3 million stolen from the Wisconsin Republican Party by hackers just before the 2020 presidential election has been recovered, including nearly $600,000 obtained by the FBI and given back to the party last month, the state party chairman said Tuesday.
+All of the $2.3 million stolen from the Wisconsin Republican Party by hackers just before the 2020 presidential election has been recovered, including nearly $600,000 obtained by the FBI and given back to the party last month, the state party said Tuesday.

-The investigation into the theft is ongoing, Wisconsin party chairman Mark Jefferson said.
+The investigation into the theft is ongoing, Wisconsin GOP executive director Mark Jefferson said.

 "We understand that the investigation remains active and what determinations have been made on holding those responsible accountable, we are not privy to at this time," Jefferson said.